Ireland Davis Cup team

 The Ireland Davis Cup team represents the whole of the island of Ireland in Davis Cup tennis competition and are governed by Tennis Ireland.
 Ireland competed in its first Davis Cup in 1923.

-Ireland currently compete in the Europe Zone of Group IV, having been promoted from Group III in 2017.
-They competed in the World Group in 1983, and also reached the semifinals of the Europe Zone in 1936.
+Ireland currently compete in the World Group Zone II, having been promoted from Europe Zone Group III in 2021.
+They competed in World Group in 1983, and also reached the semifinals of the Europe Zone in 1936.

-In common with the Olympics, players from Northern Ireland may also opt to represent Great Britain.
+Players from Northern Ireland are, controversially for some, designated as holding Irish nationality by the International Tennis Federation, effectively compelling them to represent Ireland rather than Great Britain in international tennis competitions and the Olympic Games.